cisagov/manage.get.gov/docs/django-admin/roles.md

 2. Scroll down to the `Permissions` section and find the `Groups` table which has a column for `Available groups` and `Chosen groups`.
 3. In this table, select the permission you want to remove from the `Chosen groups` and then click the left facing arrow to move the permission to `Available groups`.
 4. Depending on the scenario you may now need to add the opposite permission group to the `Chosen groups` section, please see the section above for instructions on how to do that.
+5. If the user should no longer see the admin page, you must ensure that under `Permissions`, `Staff status` is NOT checked.
-5. Click `Save` to apply all changes
+6. Click `Save` to apply all changes

 ## Editing group permissions through code